wangtuo2002/wangtuo2002.github.io/_pages/about.md

 I am currently a PhD student at the [Institute of Computational Mathematics and Scientific/Engineering Computing](https://icmsec.cc.ac.cn/), [Academy of Mathematics and Systems Science](http://www.amss.ac.cn/), Chinese Academy of Sciences.
-I graduated from the School of Mathematics at Jilin University in 2024, where I earned my Bachelor's degree in Mathematics and Applied Mathematics.
-My academic interests lie in Log-concave sampling, optimization and stochastic analysis.
+I graduated from the School of Mathematics at Jilin University in 2024 with a Bachelor's degree in Mathematics and Applied Mathematics.
+My research interests include log-concave sampling, optimization, and stochastic analysis.